Some isolation and stability results for Einstein manifolds: Introduction and main results

 when restricted to a subset of the set of smooth metrics consisting in metrics of constant volume $c$ ($\mathcal{M}_c\subset\mathcal{M}$).
 It is known that Einstein metrics are neither local maxima nor minima of the Einstein-Hilbert functional on $\mathcal{M}_c$ (\cite{Muto}).
 However, it is possible to introduce a notion of stability, which is strictly related to the so-called Einstein operator, $\Delta_E$.
 Many Einstein manifolds are known to be stable, such as the round sphere, the hyperbolic space and their quotients, the Euclidean space, $\mathbb{CP}^n$, Spin manifolds admitting a nonzero parallel spinor, K\"{a}hler-Einstein manifolds with non-positive scalar curvature and quaternion-K\"{a}hler manifolds of negative scalar curvature (\cite{CaoHe,DaiWangWei,DaiWangWei2007,Koiso80,kroencke2024stabilityscalarcurvaturerigidity,Wang91}).
 On the other hand, many examples of unstable Einstein manifolds have been constructed (see \cite{Bohm,GibbonsHartnoll,GibbonsHartnollPope,GubserMitra,PagePope1,PagePope2} and note that these examples are of positive scalar curvature).
 In the non-compact case there are examples of unstable Ricci-flat metrics and unstable Einstein manifolds with negative scalar curvature (\cite{Gross,HallHaslhoferSiepmann,Warnick}); in particular in \cite{Kroncke17}, the second author managed to provide new examples of stable and unstable Einstein metrics, \emph{via} a warped product construction.
 In \cite{Kroncke15}, some stability criteria involving the Weyl (and Bochner) curvature were obtained by the second author; we establish a stability criterion (involving the Weyl curvature) for two classes of manifolds in the non-compact case: ALE manifolds and \emph{asymptotically hyperbolic} (AH) manifolds which are Einstein (also known as \emph{Poincaré-Einstein} (PE) manifolds), respectively.
 Moreover, we extend the stability results in \cite{Kroncke15} for compact Einstein (and K\"{a}hler-Einstein) manifolds, providing a criterion involving the $L^p$, $p\in[\frac{n}{2},\infty]$, norm of the Weyl (Bochner) tensor.

-We point out that in stability criteria involving the Weyl tensor, we are going to use the following inequality (see \cite[Corollary 2.5]{Huisken} for more details): let $\lambda$ be the largest eigenvalue of $\weyl$; since $\weyl$ is trace-free and symmetric, we have
+We point out that in stability criteria involving the Weyl tensor, we are going to use the following fact: the Weyl tensor defines a symmetric trace free operator on the space of symmetric two tensors,

+This space has dimension $\frac{n(n+1)}{2}$, therefore denoting $\lambda$ the largest eigenvalue of $\weyl$, we have that for every symmetric $(0,2)$-tensor $h$ with vanishing divergence the following inequality holds:

 where